Hardware Highlight: the Double Line Lock

 Sometimes, you discover that someone manufactures a little piece of (non-computer) hardware that just perfectly solves a particular problem; plus, you can get for well less than $1.
 Today, I want to highlight one of my favorite examples of this type of discovery.
 I’m not being paid to promote this.

 It started when I noticed Outlier, a clothing brand, began using a clever and convenient fastening hardware piece they called the “3Bar”.
-This piece of hardware allowed one to easily tighten something (drawstrings, mask straps, hat back, etc.) just by pulling.
-It would hold secure, and then could easily be released by pulling on the hardware itself.
-Furthermore, it had no moving parts, which makes it highly reliable.
+This piece of hardware allows one to easily tighten something (drawstrings, mask straps, hat back, etc.) just by pulling.
+It holds relatively secure, and can easily be released by pulling on the hardware itself.
+Furthermore, it has no moving parts, making it highly reliable.

-Basically, anywhere you would normally be trying and untying a knot frequently, you could use this instead (assuming your string was an appropriate size, and the thing you were tightening wasn’t experiencing too much force pulling it open).
+Basically, anywhere you would normally be tying and untying a knot frequently, you can use this instead (assuming your string was an appropriate size, and the thing you were tightening wasn’t experiencing too much force pulling it open).

 I had a lot of uses for this, so I did the research to try and figure out exactly what this thing was.